Skip to main content

 If you are drug sensitive, other dosing schedules may be used.
 “I start patients at 1.5 mg/day for the first week, increase it to 3 mg/day the second week, and move patients to a stable dose of 4.5 mg/day the third week,” says Aitcheson.
 He prescribes 1.5 mg compounded capsules during the titration phase.

 McKenzie-Brown uses a similar titration schedule, but instead of capsules, she prescribes 3 mg tablets that are scored.
 This form of LDN is available from a few mail-order pharmacies.
 “I start with 3 mg tablets and ask patients to cut them in half for one to two weeks to make sure there are no side effects.
 Then they go to 3 mg.
 If they have relief and want to stay at 3 mg, we stay at this dose.
 Otherwise, I have patients increase to 4.5 mg.
-Many stay at 3 mg.”
+Many patients stay at 3 mg.”

 Be Patient